finst-bv/public-docs/widgets.md

 ## Running bar
-The running bar allows publishers to easily display a list of digita assets prices and the (%) daily change, similar to https://www.coindesk.com/.
+The running bar allows publishers to easily display a list of digital assets prices and the (%) daily change, similar to https://www.coindesk.com/.

 See example: https://app.finst.com/widgets/running-bar